threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/grid3_terraform/terraform_provider.md

 }
 ```

-## updating
+## Updating

-is triggered by changing the deployments fields
+Updates are triggered by changing the deployments fields.
 ```
   disks {
     name = "mydisk2"